Last Updated on December 17, 2021 by Jim Ferri

 Villa de Zoysa is a lovely yoga retreat owned and run by the friendly and charismatic Sri Lankan, Devinda.
 The great white house where guests stay was built years ago by his grandfather, a man who wanted all those who passed by on the train to see his wealth.
 The house continues to be well known; if you ask any tuk-tuk driver to take you to ‘the white house’, they know where to go.

-A typical stay here is two weeks, although many, like myself, choose to stay much longer.
+A typical stay at this Sri Lanka yoga retreat is two weeks, although many, like myself, choose to stay much longer.
 Guests come from all over the world as do the yoga teachers, who rotate teaching about every month or so.
 During the stay, three hours of yoga split between two classes is offered each day to all ability levels.

 Yoga is practiced in a small-netted studio just outside the house.
 It is perfect for letting the sun stream in during the morning session, and watching the sun set as you move through poses in the second session.
 During both, while you focus on breathing and meditation, the sound of waves crashing just several yards away is soothing.